amitaiturkel/Peptide-Sequence-Structure-Toolkit/Hackaton_prep/Hackaton/README.md

 ## Project Overview

-This project aims to **predict which amino acids in Nuclear Export Signal (NES) peptides bind to the five specific CRM1 protein pockets**.
-Accurately identifying these binding residues helps understand NES-CRM1 interactions and can guide drug design or biological research.
+This project focuses on **predicting which residues in Nuclear Export Signal (NES) peptides bind to the CRM1 protein**, using a deep learning approach that relies only on sequence information.
+Instead of manually defined motifs or structural inputs, we use **pretrained protein language model embeddings (ESM2)** combined with a **BiLSTM classifier** to predict residue-level binding directly from peptide sequences.

 ## Why NES?

-NES peptides are short sequences that mediate the export of proteins from the nucleus by binding to the CRM1 export receptor.
-Understanding the precise residues within these NES peptides that physically interact with CRM1's binding pockets is crucial for decoding nuclear export mechanisms.
+NES peptides are short, leucine-rich sequences that guide proteins out of the nucleus by binding to the CRM1 export receptor.
+Understanding which specific residues in NES peptides bind CRM1’s five hydrophobic pockets is important for elucidating nuclear export mechanisms and developing therapeutics, as CRM1 is a validated target in cancer treatment.

 ## Dataset and Labeling

-To train a machine learning model for this task, we need a **labeled dataset** indicating which amino acids bind CRM1 pockets.

-* We start with the **NESDB dataset**, which contains experimentally validated NES peptide sequences.
-* For each NES peptide, we collect its **3D structural information** from Protein Data Bank (PDB) files or AlphaFold predicted structures.
-* The CRM1 protein's 3D structure is also available, highlighting its five binding pockets.

-## How 3D Structural Data Helps Labeling

-The 3D structures provide the **atomic coordinates** (x, y, z) of every residue in both the NES peptide and the CRM1 protein.

-**Label generation pipeline:**

-1. Extract coordinates of alpha carbon (CA) atoms of each amino acid in the NES peptide and in each CRM1 pocket.
+The training data consists of **CRM1–NES peptide complex structures** predicted by **AlphaFold**.
+Each complex contains a CRM1 protein (typically chain A) and a NES peptide (chain B).

+To generate residue-level labels:

-2. Calculate the **Euclidean distance** between every NES residue and the CRM1 pocket atoms.
+   *We compute the **minimum heavy-atom distances** between each peptide residue and the CRM1 structure.
-3. Assign a **binding label (1)** to a residue if it lies within a threshold distance (e.g., 4 Å) from any CRM1 pocket atom; otherwise, label it as **non-binding (0)**.

-This process creates binary binding labels for each residue, essential for supervised training.
+   *We then **label the top 5 closest residues** in each peptide as binding residues (label = 1), based on CRM1’s five known binding pockets.

+   *All other residues are labelled as non-binding (label = 0).

+This **top-5 labeling strategy** ensures consistency with CRM1’s binding capacity and simplifies training.

 ## Pipeline Summary

-1. **Parse NESDB data** to get NES peptide sequences.
-2. **Load PDB or AlphaFold structures** of peptide-CRM1 complexes.
-3. **Extract 3D coordinates** of peptides and CRM1 pockets.
-4. **Compute binding labels** based on distance thresholds.
-5. **Generate ESM-2 embeddings** for each peptide residue sequence.
-6. **Combine embeddings and labels** into a dataset CSV file.
+1. **Parse AlphaFold CRM1–peptide structures** (mmCIF or PDB format) using Biopython.

+2. **Extract sequences** and filter for standard amino acids.

+3. **Label binding residues** by computing the top-5 closest peptide residues to CRM1 atoms.

+4. **Generate residue-level embeddings** using the ESM2 pretrained protein language model.

-7. **Train a residue-level binary classifier (BiLSTM)** to predict binding residues.
+5. **Train a BiLSTM model** on these embeddings to predict binding probabilities per residue.

+6. **Classify binding residues** at inference by selecting the top 5 scoring positions per peptide.

-8. **Evaluate the model** on validation and test sets.
+7. **Evaluate the model** using residue-level metrics like precision, recall, and F1 score.
 ---

 ## Installation